Zainhom16/TINY-Parser/README.md

 # TINY-Parser

 ## Description
-**Pareser Project** or **SyntaxTreeBuilder** is a C++ project that implements a recursive descent parser for generating syntax trees from input tokens.
+This is a C++ project that implements a recursive descent parser for generating syntax trees from input tokens.
 The project validates syntax based on a predefined grammar, builds a syntax tree using child-sibling relationships, and represents it as an adjacency list for further processing in the GUI.

-This project is a practical implementation of compiler design principles, focusing on lexical analysis, syntax validation, and data structure representation for syntax trees.

 ## Features
 - Recursive descent parsing for the tiny language grammar.